 Both commenters found the proposal to establish a different standard for the use of testimonials by solicitor municipal advisors to be confusing.
 In response, the MSRB proposes, in Amendment No. 1, to standardize the criteria for the use of testimonials by municipal advisors, no longer making a distinction between the use of testimonials by solicitor municipal advisors.
 Amendment No.1 removes originally proposed language that would have permitted, subject to certain conditions, a solicitor municipal advisor to pay more than \$1000 in total value in cash or non-cash compensation during the preceding 12 months for a testimonial.
-Amendment No. 1 also removes the proposed language concerning additional records to be maintained by a solicitor municipal advisor related to such payments.
-As a result, the proposed rule change would prohibit any municipal advisor from providing any compensation to a person or entity, directly or indirectly, of more than \$1000 in total value in cash or non-cash compensation during the preceding 12 months.
+Amendment No. 1 also removes the proposed language concerning additional records to be maintained by a solicitor municipal advisor from providing any compensation to a person or entity, directly or indirectly, of more than \$1000 in total value in cash or non-cash compensation from providing any compensation to a person or entity, directly or indirectly, of more than \$1000 in total value in cash or non-cash compensation from providing any compensation to a person or entity, directly or indirectly, of more than \$1000 in total value in cash or non-cash compensation during the preceding 12 months compensation during the preceding 12 months.